Montreal-Quakers/website/README.md

 Here's what all this means:
 ```
 --- (<--- this is required, it just means that the "front matter", a bit of code that instructs how to build the page, is beginning)
-title: COVID-19 Updates (<--- This is a title that will appear at the top and isn't required)
+title: "COVID-19 Updates" (<--- This is a title that will appear at the top and isn't required)
 description: (<--- this would be a subtitle at the top of the page and is not required either)
 lang: en   (<--- This tells the system which language you're writing in, ```en``` for English and ```fr``` for French, so the correct headers and footers appear on the page)
 translationID: covid   (<--- This a codeword that helps the system find a translation for this page, if one exists.
 If you didn't translate the page, don't bother with this.)